 — Wallace, pg.
 67

-He is remorseful, yet feels like he cannot reconcile his feelings and pull apart what he is actually guilty about.
+Lane is remorseful, yet he can't reconcile his feelings and pull apart what he's actually guilty about.

-His second conflict is his feelings towards Sheri; he has never told her he loves her, yet he has also never told her he doesn't love her.
-He knows that saying either will be the decision-maker for her, and he does not want to be the "salesman of it".
-Anything he says will affect her, which is why he is so stricken and afraid to say anything substantial.
-I really loved Wallace's writing here - he captured something very poignant about relationships that I had not considered before.
+The second conflict is his feelings towards Sheri.
+Lane has never told her he loves her, yet he's also never told her he doesn't love her.
+He knows that saying either will be the decision-maker for Sheri, and he does not want to be the "salesman of it".
+Anything he says will affect her, which is why he's so stricken and afraid to say anything substantial.
+I really loved Wallace's writing here—he captured something very poignant about relationships that I hadn't considered before.

-The scene described in chapter 6 didn't really fit into, or reinforce, any of the main themes of the book directly.
-This was not about boredom or loneliness, it was about battling internal conflicts and overcoming yourself.
-Although in a way, the decision Dean made was one that would lead him down a path of tedium and monotony that would eventually land him a career at the IRS to support his young family, a decision which definitely has parallels in other chapters.
+The scene described in chapter six didn't really fit into or reinforce any of the main themes of the book directly.
+It was not about boredom or loneliness; it was about battling internal conflicts and making hard decisions.
+Although the decision Lane Dean Jr. made would lead him down a path of tedium and monotony that would eventually land him a career at the IRS to support his young family.

 Gentlemen, here is a truth: Enduring tedium over real time in a confined space is what real courage is.
 Such endurance is, as it happens, the distillate of what is, today, in this world neither I nor you have made, heroism [...] actual heroism receives no ovation, entertains no one.
 No one queues up to see it.
 No one is interested.